hakobtp/blog/postgresql/transaction/0_Understanding_ACID_in_PostgreSQL.md

 **Atomicity** means that a transaction is treated as one complete unit.
 It either **succeeds entirely** or **fails completely**.

-- In PostgreSQL, if one SQL statement in a transaction fails, all the previous changes in that transaction are **automatically rolled back**.
+- If one SQL statement in a transaction fails, all the previous changes in that transaction are **automatically rolled back**.
 - This ensures that the database is not left in a partial or broken state.

 ## Consistency